XPL0Z/spotish/README.md

   /start - 📜 Show this menu
   /play &lt;Spotify URL&gt; - ▶️ Play a song or ➕ add it to the queue
   /playtop &lt;Spotify URL&gt; - ⬆️ Add a track to the top of the queue
+  /random - 🎲 Play a random song that is already download
   /pause - ⏸️ Pause the current song
   /resume - 🔄 Resume the paused song
   /skip - ⏭️ Skip the current song